adcimon/cheatsheets/color/color.md

 **Multiply**<br>
 Mixes two layers by multiplying the values.<br>
-Since values are in range [0,1] the product will be less than each initial value.<br>
+Since color values are in the range [0,1], the result will be less (darker) than each initial value.<br>
+Multiplying a color by black produces black.
+Multiplying a color by white produces the same color.<br>
-If a pixel contains homogeneous values (grayscale), `multiply` is equivalent to using `normal` with the gray value as opacity and a black bottom layer.
+If a layer contains homogeneous value, `multiply` is equivalent to using `normal` with the value as opacity and a black bottom layer.
 <pre>
 C<sub>0</sub> = C<sub>a</sub>C<sub>b</sub>
 </pre>